jurgenskrause/ChecklistBuddy/README.md

 2. The default checklist (Cessna 172 Takeoff) will be loaded automatically
 3. Use the toggle switches to mark items as completed
 4. To create your own checklist, edit the markdown in the text area and click "Generate Checklist"
+5. Save your configurations by clicking "Save Current" and confirming or modifying the suggested name
+6. Load saved configurations by selecting them from the dropdown and clicking "Load"

 ## Markdown Format